Cardiometabolic Lipid Disorders

 FCS is a Life-threatening Disease with Multiple Severe Daily and Chronic Manifestations

-Familial chylomicronemia syndrome (FCS) is a rare, genetic lipid disorder characterized by the build-up of chylomicrons (chylomicronemia), a large lipoprotein particle that transport dietary fat and cholesterol in the body.
+Familial chylomicronemia syndrome (FCS) is a serious and rare lipid disorder characterized by the build-up of chylomicrons (chylomicronemia), a large lipoprotein particle that transport dietary fat and cholesterol in the body.
 Because chylomicrons are rich in triglycerides, people with FCS have extremely high levels of triglycerides, often reaching 10 to 20 times the normal level.
 People with FCS cannot break down chylomicrons, so their blood can appear milky in color (lipemic).
 There are approximately 3,000 to 5,000 patients with FCS worldwide.

 The extremely high level of triglycerides in people with FCS result in multiple, frequently occurring manifestations that interfere with activities of daily living, and they live with the risk of severe recurrent abdominal pain and potentially life-threatening pancreatic attacks as well as potential long-term complications from pancreatic damage.